upkie 9.0.0

 Observation key Description

-imu.angular_velocity Body angular velocity of the IMU frame in [rad] / [s]
+base_orientation.angular_velocity Body angular velocity vector of the base frame in rad/s

 Observation key Description